jparr721/Spicy-Boi/README.md

 # Trail-Buddy
-Using a robot to help you hike more safely
+Using a robot to help you hike safer